Skip to main content

 What this dot point is asking

 NESA wants you to integrate products of functions using integration by parts, the reverse of the product rule.
-You must choose the parts sensibly, apply the method more than once where needed, and handle the case where the original integral reappears and can be solved algebraically.
+You must choose the parts sensibly, apply the method more than once where the algebraic factor is a higher power, and handle the case where the original integral reappears so that it can be recovered algebraically.
+The same machinery, applied to an integral that depends on an integer nn, produces a reduction formula, which is one of the most reliably examined Extension 2 question types.

 udvdxdx=uvvdudxdx.\int u\,\frac{dv}{dx}\,dx = uv - \int v\,\frac{du}{dx}\,dx.